flyteorg/flyte/rsts/concepts/workflow_lifecycle.rst

 A plugin requires code to live in multiple locations.

-1. Some parts of plugin logic reside in the SDK for users to create tasks that use the plugin.
-This logic is present in a specific SDK, like Flytekit’s Python: https://github.com/flyteorg/flytekit/tree/master/plugins.
+1. Some parts of plugins logic resides in Flytekit's SDK.
+This let users define tasks.
+You can find this logic in Flytekit’s Python (https://github.com/flyteorg/flytekit/tree/master/plugins).
+Think of this as a client for an RPC service or a web service

 2. Another big chunk of plugins logic lives in `Flyteplugins <https://github.com/flyteorg/flyteplugins>`__.
 This is a library that gets loaded into `FlytePropeller <https://github.com/flyteorg/flytepropeller>`__.